-Dr. Gerald Knezek, Professor of Learning Technologies, is Director of IITTL, and Dr. Rhonda Christensen, Research Scientist, is Associate Director.
+Dr. Gerald Knezek, Regents Professor of Learning Technologies, is Director of IITTL, and Dr. Rhonda Christensen, Research Professor, is Associate Director.
 Since its founding in 1999, IITTL has housed a Capacity Building and Implementation Grant in the Preparing Tomorrow's Teachers to Use Technology Program (PT3), an evaluation contract for a large Technology Innovation Challenge grant (Key Instructional Design Strategies), and an Intel Preservice Teach to the Future grant.
 IITTL has also been a collaborator on a PT3 grant directed by the University of Nevada-Reno and was closely affiliated with an NSF gender/equity grant (Bringing Up Girls in Science).
 Current IITTL projects include MSOSW Going Green!
 Middle Schoolers Out to Save the World, Fab @ School Classroom and STEM Pre-Academy.
 Additional projects include a Fund for the Improvement of Postsecondary Education (FIPSE) simMentoring Grant, an NSF Disabilities Research grant on Simulated Enhanced Training for Teachers (SETT), and an NSF Innovative Technology Experiences for Students and Teachers (ITEST) project, Middle Schoolers Out to Save the World (MSOSW).

 Gerald Knezek, Ph.D.
 (Vitae) research interests include measuring attitudes and dispositions toward information technology, developing and testing formal models of technology integration, developing practical research designs, and refining scaling methods and techniques.